-To understand this result, note that the fund manager only cares about the scenario in which her vote is pivotal, i.e., when the votes of investors who do not delegate their votes are split.
-In this scenario, the number of investors with positive private values from the proposal $(x_i > 0)$ equals the number of investors with negative private values $(x_i < 0)$ .
-While these two groups of investors have the same size, the intensity of their preferences is different: as shown above, knowing that the fund manager is biased towards the proposal, investors biased towards the proposal will only retain their votes if their bias is very strong $(x_i > x_h)$ , whereas investors biased against the proposal will generally retain their votes even if their bias is moderate $(x_i < x_l)$ , where $-x_l < x_h$ .
-Hence, conditional on a split vote among non-delegating investors, the average bias of the fund's investors is positive, which induces the fund manager to vote in favor of the proposal.
-In some sense, the optimal response of fund investors to the fund manager's bias further exacerbates this bias given the fund manager's concern about her investors' welfare.
-More specifically, as the proof of Lemma 2 shows, under complete delegation, the fund manager votes against if and only if $w \le 2p - 1$ , whereas under voting choice, she votes against if $w \le w^$ , where $w^ < 2p - 1$ .
+To see the intuition, note that the fund manager only cares about the scenario in which her vote is pivotal, i.e., when the votes of investors who do not delegate their votes are approximately split.
+As in the literature on strategic voting (e.g., Austen-Smith and Banks, 1996; Feddersen and Pesendorfer, 1998), the fund manager rationally conditions her vote not only on her private signal s but also on the information that must be true when she is pivotal.
+In particular, the fact that the vote is close informs the fund manager about her investors' private values, even though she does not observe them directly.
+This is because in a close vote, the number of non-delegating investors with positive private values ($x_i > 0$) must be close to the number of non-delegating investors with negative private values $(x_i < 0)$.18 While these two groups of investors have approximately the same size, the intensity of their preferences is different: as shown above, investors with a positive bias only retain their vote if their bias is very strong $(x_i > x_h)$, whereas investors biased against the proposal retain their votes even if their bias is moderate $(x_i < x_l)$, where $-x_l < x_h$.
+This, in turn, implies that the average bias of fund investors, conditional on a close vote, is positive.
+Figure 2 illustrates this logic for the realization when the votes of non-delegating investors are exactly split.
+As the figure shows, the average bias of delegating investors is positive (since the delegation interval is skewed to the right), and the average bias of non-delegating investors is positive as well (since the four "green" investors have more intense preferences than the four "brown" investors).19

+Overall, the fund manager understands that when her vote makes a difference, the average bias of her investors is positive (even though the average unconditional bias is zero).
+This inference induces the fund manager to vote in favor of the proposal more often compared to the case of complete delegation: under complete delegation, investors' delegation strategies are symmetric around zero and hence a split vote is not informative about their private values.
+In some sense, the optimal delegation response of investors to the fund manager's bias further exacerbates this bias given the fund manager's concern about her investors' welfare.
+Formally, as the proof of Lemma 2 shows, under complete delegation, the fund manager votes against if and only if $w \leq 2p - 1$, whereas under voting choice, she votes against if $w \leq w^$, where $w^ < 2p - 1$.